SAP-samples/smart-co2nverter-ai/documentation/04-data-setup/AI-data-setup-overview.md

 # Determining Factors for Different Habits

-Within a productive implementation of our application, we would calculate the approximate CO2 consumption of the individual expenses using an [external source](../06-further-steps/emission-factors-connectEerth.md).
+Within a productive implementation of our application, we would calculate the approximate CO2 consumption of the individual expenses using an [external source (e.g., ConnectEarth)](../06-complete/outlook.md#emission-factors-by-connectearth).
 In one expense, especially like one for food, a general average is applied.

-To improve the accuracy of those factores, we allow the user to specify a deviation from the average diet, applicable overall or for just one individual expense.
+To improve the accuracy of those factors, we allow the user to specify a deviation from the average diet, applicable overall or for just one individual expense.
 Then we can apply a correction factor for adjusting (mostly reducing) the CO2 amount.
-E.g. if the user claims to live a vegetarian diet, it is fair to assume that the CO2 impact if reduced on average.
+E.g., if the user claims to live a vegetarian diet, it is fair to assume that the CO2 impact is reduced on average.

-The factors are available in public literature, so we decided to ask Chat-GPT to determine them and prepare a table which we can apply to adjust the CO2 calculation.
+The factors are available in public literature, so we decided to ask ChatGPT to determine them and prepare a table which we can apply to adjust the CO2 calculation.

 ## Dietary Habits - Prompt Sequence